wp-plugins/woocommerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-predictive-search/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.6 - 2012/11/27 =

+Security  Vunerability Fix - please update your plugin now.* Fixed: XSS Vulnerabilities.
+Added strip tags function to stop XSS injections by adding script via the predictive search box.
+Thanks to Jason Flemming for alerting us to this issue.

 = 1.0.5 - 2012/11/22 =